Program in Media Arts and Sciences

 Financial Support

-The Program in Media Arts and Sciences offers financial assistance to all successful applicants in the form of research assistantships within the Media Lab, which are an important part of the educational program.
-Research assistants receive academic credit for part of their research activities.
+The Program in Media Arts and Sciences offers financial assistance to all successful applicants in the form of research assistantships or fellowships within the Media Lab, which are an important part of the educational program.
+Students in the program also receive academic credit for part of their research activities.

 Faculty and Teaching Staff